xiaojianzhong/SFNet/README_en-US.md

 and finally upload the .zip file onto [the submission entry for the Cityscapes dataset](https://www.cityscapes-dataset.com/submit/).

 ## <a name="results"></a> Results

+**The contest requires the metric mIoU to be larger than 77%, while all the three models of our reimplementation achieve more than 78.3%, which meets the accuracy requirement.**

 Overall results: